infiniflow/ragflow/api/http_api.md

 **PUT** `/api/v1/dataset/{dataset_id}`

-Updates a dataset by its id.
+Updates a dataset by its ID.

 ### Request